Get

 Nutrition plays an important role in how long your British Shorthair cat will live.
 If you want your cat to live long and with excellent health, you’ll want to ensure it has a well-balanced, high-protein diet.
 It’s best to serve high-quality kibble, wet food, or fresh food and feed them on a schedule.

 Free feeding isn’t good for most British Shorthair cats since this can lead to obesity.
 A cat that isn’t fed the proper amount of food or is fed low-quality food will not live a healthy life.
-Following the feeding requirements on the food label, using a measuring cup for portion control, and talking to your veterinarian will ensure your British Shorthair gets enough nutritious food.
+Following the feeding requirements on the food label, using a measuring cup for portion control, and talking to a veterinarian will ensure your British Shorthair gets enough nutritious food.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 2. Environment and Conditions